#KylieJenner Laughs Off Joseline Hernandez Claims #KUWTK Star Copied Her Style

 — Kardashians on E! (@KUWTK) April 30, 2017

-The comment left quite the reaction with the audience, and apparently, it also did with Kylie Jenner, who told friends that she has never even heard of the mother-of-one, so the fact that she would make claims, suggesting that her style was stolen is absolutely absurd.
+The comment left quite the reaction with the audience, and apparently, it also did with Kylie Jenner, who told friends that she has never even heard of Hernandez, so the fact that she would make claims, suggesting that her style was stolen is absolutely absurd.

 “She copies me,” the 30-year-old said during the segment, before adding, “Kim K. copies me, all of them copy me.
 I’m gonna tell you where the real street style come from.”